sushant0808/SQL-Case-Studies/Pizza Runner/Documentation/case_study_solution_outputs.md

 from t1 group by hours_from_timestamp order by hours_from_timestamp;
 ```

+Description - The EXTRACT() function in PostgreSQL is used to retrieve specific components (like year, month, day, etc.) from a date or time value.

 <img width="287" height="246" alt="image" src="https://github.com/user-attachments/assets/806d0b35-8152-44e2-8142-33f72525fdb1" />

 ## 10. What was the volume of orders for each day of the week?